Korentic/Aplx/README.md

 NOW APLX IS FULLY OVERHAULED AND UX AND UI HAS BEEN CUSTOM MADE WITH BETTER USER EXPERIENCE WITH ACTUAL INTERACTIVE PRESPECTIVE FOR BOTH USER AND BOT!  *(always check the sha256 code, confirm it by asking the bot.
 Sha256 code :-d811f70af482aced1adeedcc5bc0362206c6222713a3940c393446fb0fe7083a)*

 --> MASSIVE **GUI OVERHAUL MADE WITH BETTER THAN EVER EXPERIENCE!!**

+--> NOW THE AI CAN DO BASIC BIG LANGUAGE CODING (i.e, Rust, assembly) BUT CAN DO FULL CODING IN BASIC LANGUAGES!!

 _________________________________________________________________________________________________________________________